If you have any queries relating to any of this information, please get in touch.

 Protection from eviction legislation

 Emergency legislation introduced in March means that tenants in social or private rented accommodation will have legal protection from eviction for 3 months.
-This period has now been extended until the end of 2020.
+This period has now been extended until 31 March 2021.

 Find out more here.